 I believe that every time a singer makes an album they are giving you a part of themselves.
 Listeners become close to singers in a personal manner because there is a relationship developed.
 It is always there for you when you need it.
 It provides emotional outlets.
 It can ban people together.
 Music can be your best friend.

 Well for me, it was my mom, Whitney, and I. I was raised on Houston’s timeless songs.
 I remember the center console of my mom’s car being full of cassette tapes, with at least a few of them being Whitney’s.
 I have many fond memories wrapped around Houston with my mom, from dancing in the car to watching The Bodyguard.
 I always enjoyed Houston’s music and my mom and I formed a bond around her.

 So when Houston died, a part of that relationship died with it.
 I’ll always have the recordings, but the idea that Houston was actually gone, never to make new music here on Earth, was a saddening thought.

 I know there is a lot of controversy surrounding Ms. Houston, but none of that matters now.
-Say what you want to say, but I am going to reflect on the legacy she chose to leave, her music and what it means to me.
+Say what you want to say, but I am going to reflect on the legacy she chose to leave, her music and what it means to me and her countless fans.